The Norm (comic strip): Characters and story

 The Boss: (No name given) An African-American woman who is Norm's manager at work.
 A low-level cog in the company's management who is constantly loading Norm down with work, meetings and deadlines that invariably make him work all sorts of overtime hours.
-While she would be totally lost without Norm; she would be the last person to admit it.
+An incessant consumer, she is frequently depicted throughout the strip as having an addiction to online shopping, an activity which gets her fired later on in the strip.

 Wonk: Norm's older and balding co-worker.
 A plain vanilla type of guy who is constantly annoyed by Norm.
 The feeling is mutual.
+He becomes Norm's boss later in the strip after the previous one was fired.

 Maria Elena: A friend of Reine who Norm had shown some interest in while unaware that she was already engaged.
+A recurring theme throughout the strip's later runs shows Maria attempting to move on from her fiancé leaving her, which invariably ends in her suffering an emotional breakdown.

-The Neighbours: Also referred to as "The Married Friends", are a young married couple with a baby who lives next door to Norm, usually appearing as a counterpoint to Norm's bachelor lifestyle.
+The Neighbors: Also referred to as "The Married Friends", are a young married couple with a baby who lives next door to Norm, usually appearing as a counterpoint to Norm's bachelor lifestyle.
 Their names are not mentioned.
 They also have a Sheltie named Chuck that Norm occasionally takes for walks.

-Chuck: The Shetland Sheepdog owned by Norm's neighbours.
+Chuck: The Shetland Sheepdog owned by Norm's neighbors.
 Norm likes to take Chuck for walks in the park as (according to his theory) it is a good way to meet single women.
 As a "Chick Magnet" Chuck is quite effective, but not always in a way that Norm appreciates.

-Boomer: Norm's next door neighbour, and Wonk's twin brother.
+Boomer: Norm's next door neighbor, and Wonk's twin brother.
 He is constantly borrowing things from Norm (usually without asking) and often appears in his yard in his bathrobe.
 Boomer is always outgoingly friendly but somewhat repulsive and Norm tries to avoid him whenever possible.
-Since Boomer moved into neighbourhood the housing values have dropped considerably.
+Since Boomer moved into neighborhood the housing values have dropped considerably.

 The XGF's: The Ex-Girlfriends, a collective term for all the women who Norm has dated in the past and broken up with.
 Usually the breakups are due to his own foibles.
 These ladies frequently come back to haunt him, sometimes even as a group.
 They include Marta, Greta, Rita (the "Über-ex-GF") and also Maria Elena who Norm never dated but was once interested in.
 Reine was also technically a member long before she and Norm began dating, since he had thought about it but never asked her since he did not want to lose her as a friend.

 Bronte: A woman who saves Norm's life when he almost drowns on a hiking trip and later becomes his girlfriend.
 This relationship is complicated by the fact that they live in different states, and they can only spend limited amounts of time together.
 However, Norm actually sees this as an advantage.
 They break up while waiting in line at the theatre to see a Star Wars movie, when she confuses Star Wars with Star Trek.